Dr. Jeffrey S. Vitter

 See Dr. Vitter’s curriculum vitæ for more complete information, including a biography and a full list of publications and funding.

-Dr. Vitter communicates often in a variety of settings — letters, blogs, speeches, articles, interviews, and social media.
+Dr. Vitter communicates often in a variety of settings — letters, blogs, speeches, articles, interviews, videos, and social media.
 He is also a genealogist by hobby, and he and his wife Sharon maintain their family tree on the web.
 You can see all that on his communications webpage.

 You can download a photograph of Dr. Vitter of publication quality.